IBM-Cloud/docs/admin/index.md

 Before you start scheduling and approving updates, you must set your preapproved maintenance windows.
 Non-disruptive updates are scheduled during the preapproved window times.

-You are required to set a minimum of 24 available hours for a week for a minimum of three days during each week.
-For example, you can set three 8-hour windows across three separate days, or you can set 6-hour windows across four separate days.
+You are required to set a minimum of 12 available hours in a week for a minimum of two days during each week.
+For example, you can set 6-hour windows across two separate days, or you can set 4-hour windows across three separate days.
+To ensure that the windows provide enough time for an update to be applied, each window must be a minimum of four hours in duration.
 To ensure that the windows provide enough time for an update to be applied, each window must be a minimum of four hours in duration.

 **Note**: Only users with the Admin permission (`ops.admin`) can schedule and approve maintenance updates.